cedadev/jasmin-help-hugo-hinode/content/docs/short-term-project-storage/using-the-jasmin-object-store.md

 ## s4cmd and s5cmd

-s3cmd is a convinient way to interact with the S3 compatible storage like the JASMIN object store. [s4cmd](https://github.com/bloomreach/s4cmd) and [s5cmd](https://github.com/peak/s5cmd) provide a similar interface, but with significantly improved performance over s3cmd.
+s3cmd is a convenient way to interact with the S3 compatible storage like the JASMIN object store. [s4cmd](https://github.com/bloomreach/s4cmd) and [s5cmd](https://github.com/peak/s5cmd) provide a similar interface, but with significantly improved performance over s3cmd.
 They are not installed by default on JASMIN, but are easy to install without the need for sudo or root.

 ### s4cmd